sewerynmi/activemq-artemis-basic-app/README.md

 > The plan is to create and API to upload .xls files via REST API and load it's content to the DB
 > without data duplications.
 For this reason I want to use messaging system as the timeout on the REST API can be quite high and
 > asynchronous requests seems to be a better plan at this stage.

+#### 20 Sept 2022: Added - uploading files via @Post request
+> To upload file via Postman.
+Use correct endpoint (for 20-09-22 it is: http://localhost:8080/message/send/file)
+>
+> method: POST
+>
+> Set BODY to `form-data`
+>
+> VALUE : pick file to upload, as KEY type 'file'